pc4653/Medical-Image-Modality-Conversion/README.md

 Modality conversion:

 Some thoughts: A lot better results in turns of resolutions after skip connections are added.
 However, the strucutre is still changing sometimes.
-The paper semi-supervised FusedGAN for Conditional Image Generation is probably a better structure, in turns of seperating structure (brain anatomy) with style (modality)
+The paper semi-supervised FusedGAN for Conditional Image Generation proposed a better structure, in turns of seperating structure (brain anatomy) with style (modality), may be worth trying.